 We walked along the pier to stretch out our muscles and enjoy the sights of Barcelona’s waterfront.
-We wondered if the statue of Columbus really pointed to America.
+The statue of Columbus seemed pointed to America.

 We got drawn in to the sunset catamaran tour, even though we knew that we would return before we really saw sunset from the water.
 Declining to join the silly people on the front netting, we found a wind protected spot to enjoy the views.
 We would be joined over the sail by those who had mis-judged how much fun the front would be, even fortified by Cava.

 The weather was hazy so we really didn’t get a great view of Barcelona.
 But it was a nice way to finish our day, exploring Barcelona from the sea.
 We marvelled at how much of the vista we had actually travelled.

 On our last morning, David went out with the laundry bag and map in hand.
 We would replenish our supply of clean clothes for the last time before home.
 I packed and put together our lunch picnic complete with beer and sangria.
 Leaving our bags at the hotel still left us encumbered with a few bags with our valuables.
 We would be rolling bags to finish our Barcelona exploration.

 The last stop on our Gaudi exploration was Casa Batlló.
 This would give us our view of colourful Gaudi.
 This house designed for a nobleman and his family provided colourful and artistic touches everywhere you looked.

 We wandered down Passeig de Gracia and ended up in Place de Catalunya Sitting enjoying the sunshine, we watched the kids playing with the pigeons.
 Despite my running through the square, we never managed to get them exited enough to fly away.